 A tender piece of lobster lay in a bowl with a bright orange smear of sweet potato and an umami-packed broth made from an ingredient I had never heard of: amburana.
 Bel Coelho’s 6-course gourmet dinner at the Grand Hotel Kronenhof in Pontresina, gave her the chance to share some of her favorite dishes from Brazil with a European audience.
-Organized as part of the St. Moritz Gourmet Festival, this event took place in the hotel’s Kronenstübli, a cozy wood-paneled restaurant.
+Organized as part of the St. Moritz Gourmet Festival, this event took place in the Kronenstübli.
+This is the hotel’s cozy wood-paneled restaurant.
 Under the leadership of Executive Chef Fabrizio Piantanida, it has earned 16 out of 20 points from Gault & Millau.
-Significant for its Neo-Baroque style of architecture, this historic hotel offers a range of dining options, such as the Brazilian dinner prepared by Coelho, in the most spectacular settings.
+Significant for its Neo-Baroque style of architecture, this historic hotel offers a range of dining options, such as the Brazilian dinner prepared by Coelho, and in the most spectacular settings.

 “The Grande Dame of the Engadine”

 The Grand Hotel Kronenhof started out as the Gasthaus Rössli, originally purchased by Andreas Gredig in 1848 for his son, Lorenz.
 Over the decades, this structure underwent various renovations, additions and name changes.
 In 1898, the hotel took on its current “horseshoe” shape with its two side wings.